SomeGuyWhoLovesCoding/JellyJammVenice-Season4Scripts/S4E3/s4e3_act5.md

 **SUNNY**
 (disappointed)
 Kelly.
 From 2026?
-That's eight years old.
+That's like—three years old.

 **KELLY**
 I was really hungry, okay?
 And I found it in the open drawers in the kitchen.
 Meremiah let me eat it as long as I didn't disturb anyone.